nesterrovv/software-engineering-basics/README.md

 1. A Software Requirements Specification document containing a list of site requirements.
 2. UseCase diagrams of use cases that implement functional requirements.
 3. Work conclusions.

+## Lab work #2 - variant 1422
+***Task:***

+Configure the svn and git repositories in your home directory and upload the initial revision of the source files to them (according to the given option).
+Reproduce the sequence of commands for the svn and git version control systems that perform the operations on the source code shown in the flowchart.
+When composing a sequence of commands, the following conditions must be taken into account:

+1. The color of the elements of the scheme indicates the user who performed the action (red - the first, blue - the second).
+2. The numbers above the nodes are the revision number.
+Revisions are created sequentially.
+3. You must resolve conflicts between versions if they arise.

+***The lab report should contain:***

+1. Task and flowchart in accordance with the option.
+2. List of commands used to create and configure repositories in the user's home directory.
+3. Revision numbers and corresponding command sequences with comments (for svn and git).
+4. Work conclusions.